-The drawback of Amazon is, once the millions of visitors are on the site, they need to get to your products instead of your neighbor’s.
+The drawback of Amazon is, once billions of visitors are on the site, they need to get to your products instead of your neighbor’s.
 And when Amazon itself is also selling on the same platform, competition is pretty fierce.

 Shopify doesn’t have the same search volume as Amazon.
 That’s because you create your very own brand – people actually need to search for your business to find you.
 This means marketing is essential to widen your customer base.

 Email campaigns, multichannel selling, a strong social media presence, personalized shopping, abandoned cart recovery, and the infamous SEO – all of these are important for growing your brand and building a customer base.
 Shopify has email newsletters and social media integration in-built, but for email campaigns, you will need a third-party app from the Shopify App Market.

 From our perspective, having followed Shopify for years, its marketing tools are good, earning a 5 out of 5 in our research, but having Amazon’s audience size from the get-go is a huge advantage when it comes to online selling.

 - Social media is an essential part of attracting customers.
 Read our guide on How to Set Up a Facebook Store for helpful tips.